cyberphone/doc/payments/review-secure-payment-confirmation.md

 where I concluded that it lags considerably compared to native mode technology powering solutions like Apple Pay.
 PaymentHandler has also unsurprisingly recently been abandoned as a TR candidate by the W3C.

-In this review I am dissecting the "successor", Secure Payment Confirmation (SPC).
+In this review I am dissecting the "successor", [Secure Payment Confirmation](https://w3c.github.io/secure-payment-confirmation/) (SPC).

 ### Background
-2020 Google and Stripe prototyped a system consisting of PaymentRequest, a browser-resident (built-in) payment handler, and using FIDO/WebAuthn as authenticator.
+In 2020 Google and Stripe prototyped a system consisting of PaymentRequest, a browser-resident (built-in) payment handler, and using FIDO/WebAuthn as authenticator.

 By building the payment handler inside of the browser itself, the SPC can do the things